 Pizza Pilgrims, Oxford

-Muddy says: Londoners' favourite hipster pizza chain opens its first regional outpost in Oxford's spanking new Westgate Centre.
+Londoners' favourite hipster pizza chain opens its first regional outpost in Oxford's Westgate Centre.
 The dough is delicious and it has a great roof terrace.
 Result!

-I love a cheeky lunch in Pizza Pilgrims when I’m in Soho for meetings – there are seven branches around the capital – so was thrilled to hear their first restaurant outside of London is in our ‘hood, in the newly jazzed-up Westgate Centre in Oxford.
-But then co-founders, brothers Thom and James Elliot, have local roots – they grew up at their parents’ pub, The Fox at Oddington, near Chipping Norton.
+Pizza Pilgrims has several branches around the capital and this is their first restaurant outside of London, in Westgate Centre in Oxford.
+Co-founders, brothers Thom and James Elliot, have local roots – they grew up at their parents’ pub, The Fox at Oddington, near Chipping Norton.
 They then got in early on the street food revolution in the Smoke, initially serving up their wares from a retro Piaggio Ape van kitted out with an oven.